tomfa/graphy/README.md

-While it makes perfect sense to prefetch (`select_related` with Django ORM) to a REST endpoint that needs the prefetched data, the same can not be said for GraphQL endpoints, since a signle GraphQL Query (or "endpoint" if you talk REST) can be used for different cases.
+While it makes perfect sense to prefetch (`select_related` with Django ORM) to a REST endpoint that needs the prefetched data, the same can not be said for GraphQL endpoints, since a single GraphQL Query (comparable to a View in DRF, or an endpoint in a typical REST API) can be used for quite different cases.

-For an ideal implmentation (performance wise), where a Graphene Query and a DRF endpoint is implemented to serve a single, given data request, it looks like DRF is performing better: 1-5% when the `select_related` is not used, and 10-50% when `select_related` is used.
+For an ideal implementation (performance wise), where a Graphene Query and a DRF endpoint is implemented to serve a single, given data request, it looks like DRF is performing better: 1-5% when the `select_related` is not used, and 10-50% when `select_related` is used.
 The relative difference